calimero-project/calimero-server/README.md

                    If no datapoint file is configured, the emulation behavior is as follows: once a datapoint value is written to the subnet, it is added to the list of known datapoints, available for subsequent process communication.
       - `user`: own programmed connections may be added here
     - `medium` (optional): KNX transmission medium, one of "tp1" (default), "pl110", "knxip", "rf"
       - `tp1`: Twisted pair (transmission with 9600 Baud as specified in the KNX standard)
       - `pl110`: use power-line to connect
       - `knxip`: access via Ethernet
       - `rf`: Wireless connection via 868 MHz
     - `format` (optional): useful for knx interfaces which support different exchange formats; recognized values are "" (default), "baos", or "cemi"
     - `knxAddress` (optional): override the knx source address used in a frame dispatched to the knx subnet, used for knx interfaces which expect a specific address (e.g., "0.0.0")
     - `netif` (tunneling & KNX IP only, optional): network interface for tunneling or KNX IP communication with the KNX subnet
+    - `latencyTolerance` (KNX IP Secure only): time window (in milliseconds) for accepting secure multicasts, depends on the max. end-to-end network latency
     - `useNat` (UDP tunneling only, optional): use network address translation (NAT)
     - `domainAddress` (open media only): domain address for power-line or RF transmission medium
     - `class` (user-supplied KNX subnet type only): class name of a user-supplied KNXNetworkLink to use for subnet communication